horuslabsio/Starknet-Scaffold/docs/src/chapter_4/subchapter_2.md

 # Burner Wallet

-The burner wallet tool enables users to generate burner wallets which are temporary wallets that can be generated and used during the course of development.
-Burner wallets are only supported on the Sepolia network and a user can only only generate a maximum of five wallets at a time.
+The Burner wallet tool enables users to generate temporary wallets for use during the course of development.
+Burner wallets are only supported on the Sepolia network and a user can only generate a maximum of five wallets at a time.

 A generated wallet UI gives us information such as ETH and STRK balance and address.
 The burner wallet can be funded using the [Faucet](subchapter_3.md) tool.